pschnapp/FULE/doc/Theory.md

 We have two matrices that need to be applied to produce an update to the layout, and we also have propagation to be concerned with.

-To forgo some explanation, the following is the current working update procedure (as determined by providence, reason, and experimentation):
+To forgo some explanation, the following is the current working update procedure as determined by providence, reason, and experimentation:

 Given a plasticity matrix $P$ (with identity entries), an hollow elasticity matrix $E$ (without identity entries), an update vector $U$, and the layout-guide value vector $L_n$, the procedure to get the next vector of layout-guide values $L_{n+1}$ is: